mengcody/leetcode/README.md

 i + j < n
 Return the minimum number of jumps to reach nums[n - 1].
 The test cases are generated such that you can reach nums[n - 1].

+## 274. H-Index

+Given an array of integers citations where citations[i] is the number of citations a researcher received for their ith paper, return the researcher's h-index.

+According to the definition of h-index on Wikipedia: The h-index is defined as the maximum value of h such that the given researcher has published at least h papers that have each been cited at least h times.

+## 380. Insert Delete GetRandom O(1)

+Implement the RandomizedSet class:

+* RandomizedSet() Initializes the RandomizedSet object.
+* bool insert(int val) Inserts an item val into the set if not present.
+Returns true if the item was not present, false otherwise.
+* bool remove(int val) Removes an item val from the set if present.
+Returns true if the item was present, false otherwise.
+* int getRandom() Returns a random element from the current set of elements (it's guaranteed that at least one element exists when this method is called).
+Each element must have the same probability of being returned.
+* You must implement the functions of the class such that each function works in average O(1) time complexity.

+## 238. Product of Array Except Self

+Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].

+The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.

+You must write an algorithm that runs in O(n) time and without using the division operation.